 In 1993, the U.S. Department of Housing and Urban Development awarded then Earle Village one of the first HOPE VI Grants in the country.
 The grant was then leveraged with: (i) Low Income Housing Tax Credits ("LIHTC") from the North Carolina Housing Finance Agency ("NCHFA"), (ii) commercial debt, and (iii) soft loans from both then Charlotte Housing Authority and Charlotte Mecklenburg Housing Partnership ("CMHP").
-Earle Village was transformed into First Ward Place (the "Community") The 1993 revitalization plan for this public housing community resulted in the demolition of 386 of the 409 Earle Village units; the remaining 23 units were renovated.
+Earle Village was transformed into First Ward Place (the "Community").
+The 1993 revitalization plan for this public housing community resulted in the demolition of 386 of the 409 Earle Village units; the remaining 23 units were renovated.
 A total of 283 units were re-built on the Earle Village site, in 2 phases, including 23 existing units that remained and were reinvested to pay homage to Earle Village.
 Funds invested provided the needed capital that made the Community the catalyst for a renaissance in Uptown Charlotte.
 The tax credit compliance period has now expired, and all member interests have been acquired by INLIVIAN.
 Deferred maintenance issues exist throughout the Community and a disproportionate amount of subsidized to market rate units has left this Community in need of repair and upgrades and, operationally unsustainable.
-INLIVIAN, through its development subsidiary, Horizon Development Properties, Inc. ("HDP"), intends to recapitalize First Ward Place, again in phases, with Phase I commencing with a 9% competitive tax credit application that was submitted January, 2021, with a target closing in Q1 2022.
+INLIVIAN, through its development subsidiary, Horizon Development Properties, Inc. ("HDP"), intends to recapitalize First Ward Place, with Phase I commencing with a 9% competitive tax credit award.
 The Phase I-unit mix will remain as developed but the units will receive substantial renovations in order to improve them to the level of a class B property.
 INLIVIAN has approved the use of MTW funds to capitalize the predevelopment expenses for this recapitalization effort that will be funded with tax credit equity, commercial debt, and soft loans from the City, Dream Key Partners and HDP.
-If we are successful in our bid for 9% credits in 2021, we will apply for 9%tax credits in 2022 for Phase II.
-It is expected that Phase II will include some infill units.